top of page

 Ensemble

-Gwen Grastorf is an actor and performer in the DC metro area.
-She has collaborated with Happenstance Theater since 2007, and has been a company member since 2012.
-She is also the Social Media Maven for Happenstance.
-Gwen was raised in Frederick, Maryland and earned her theatre degree from the University of Maryland, College Park.
+Gwen Grastorf is a performer and actor based in the DC metro area.
+She has been a company member with Happenstance since 2012, as well as the Social Media Maven.
+Gwen has worked regionally with Constellation Theatre, Taffety Punk, We Happy Few, Rorschach Theatre, Faction of Fools, the Tarot Reading, Washington Revels, and others.
+Gwen was raised in Frederick, Maryland, and got her degree at the University of MD, College Park.

 Sabrina Mandell is the Artistic co-Director, general manager and visionary tornado of Happenstance Theater.
 She is a visual and performing artist, deviser of Theatre, and poet who loves art history, costuming, collecting images and stirring up sediment.
 She worked for ten years as a clown with the Big Apple Circus Clown Care Program.